 It’s true that this issue is somewhat political — there have been some reversals as administrations and legislatures change.
 If you are worried about your possible exposure, it could be a good idea to check for the latest information about any laws that could apply to your specific practice.

-Please contact FORWARD marketing at (888) 590-9687 us if you believe ADA compliance could be the right move for you.
+Please contact FORWARD Lawyer Marketing at (888) 590-9687 us if you believe ADA compliance could be the right move for you.
 We will perform a technical and content-based analysis, clarify your development goals and help you put your vision into action.